scratchfoundation/scratch-paint/README.md

 ```

 For an example of how to use scratch-paint as a library, check out the `scratch-paint/src/playground` directory.
-In `playground.jsx`, you can change the image that is passed in (which may either be nothing, an SVG string or a base64 data URI) and edit the handler `onUpdateImage`, which is called with the new image (either an SVG string or an ImageData) each time the vector drawing is edited.

-If the `imageId` parameter changes, then the paint editor will be cleared, the undo stack reset, and the image re-imported.

-SVGs of up to size 480 x 360 will fit into the view window of the paint editor, while bitmaps of size up to 960 x 720 will fit into the paint editor.
-One unit of an SVG will appear twice as tall and wide as one unit of a bitmap.
-This quirky import behavior comes from needing to support legacy projects in Scratch.

 In your parent component:
 ```